 Tuition paid by families varies depending on the age of the child, the child's attendance schedule, the geographic location and the extent to which an employer sponsor subsidizes tuition.
-Based on a sample of 365 of our child care and early education centers in the United States, the average tuition rate at our centers is \$1,780 per month for infants (typically ages three to sixteen months), \$1,630 per month for toddlers (typically ages sixteen months to three years) and \$1,350 per month for preschoolers (typically ages 3 to 5 years).
+Based on a sample of 360 of our child care and early education centers in the United States, the current average tuition rates at our centers are \$1,900 per month for infants (typically ages three to sixteen months), \$1,730 per month for toddlers (typically ages sixteen months to three years) and \$1,400 per month for preschoolers (typically ages three to five years).
 Tuition at most of our child care and early education centers is payable in advance and is due either monthly or weekly.
 In most cases, families pay tuition through payroll deductions or through Automated Clearing House withdrawals.

-Revenue per center typically averages between \$1.5 million and \$1.8 million at our centers in North America, and averages between \$0.9 million and \$1.2 million at our centers in Europe, primarily due to the larger average size of our centers in North America.
+Revenue per center typically averages between \$1.5 million and \$1.9 million at our centers in North America, and averages between \$0.9 million and \$1.2 million at our centers in Europe, primarily due to the larger average size of our centers in North America.
 Gross margin at our centers typically averages between 20% and 25%, with our cost-plus model centers typically at the lower end of that range and our lease/consortium centers at the higher end.